zmotan/Streamlabs-Chatbot-Give-command-for-Youtube/README.md

  4.20.69 Overengineered Patch Notes:<br />
 Fix: Users can have multiple spaces next to each other<br />

-API limits:<br />
+API/Youtube chat limits:
-If user's first letter is @ you have to tag it or use another @ infront to detect the correct user.
-(Example: user= @ndrei -> usage= "!give @@ndrei 69")<br />
+If user's first letter is AT - "@" or SPACE (" ") you have to tag it or use another @ in front to detect the correct user.
+(Example: user=@ndrei -> usage="!give @@ndrei 69")
-If there are 2 users with exactly same name (case insensetive) the points will be added to the first detected user in the viewer list.  <br />
+If there are 2 users with exactly same name (case insensetive) the points will be added to the first detected user in the viewer list.
-Testing: For users whos name ends with space (" ") you have to use tag otherwise Youtube deletes more than one spaces next to each other.<br /><br />
+Users whos name ends with space (" ") or have multiple spaces ("  ") next to each other can't receive points.
+Youtube will reformat message and remove spaces meaning that user can't be find in database.